pulumi/pulumi/docs/design/resources.md

     <ENV>:<MODULE>:<RESOURCE>#ID
     <ENV>:<MODULE>/<CLASS>:<RESOURCE>
     <ENV>:<MODULE>/<CLASS>:<RESOURCE>#ID

+TODO: why not just use a general parenting scheme (so classes within classes, etc. nest properly).

 The `<ENV>` part is either just the environment name (e.g., `staging`) or the environment name plus namespace (e.g., `staging:acmecorp`).
 These are controlled through metadata and/or command line arguments and are shared amongst all